VA Loan Limits 2024 : VA Loan Amounts up to $1,089,300 and VA Loan Rates

 It’s true that there is no maximum loan amount you can finance with a VA loan.
 Here’s why: VA puts a cap on the amount it will guaranty, but does not put a cap on the amount you can buy.

-For instance, let’s imagine you live in a county with a maximum guaranty of $417,000.
-You could purchase a home for $517,000 with a VA loan.
+For instance, let’s imagine you live in a county with a maximum guaranty of $726,200.
+You could purchase a home for a purchase price $100,000 over the VA limit.

 When you purchase a property for more than the VA loan limit, you have to come up with a down payment.
 Your down payment effectively “guarantees” the portion VA doesn’t cover.

 In the example above, you would come up with 25% of the $100,000 – the amount by which you exceeded the VA limit.
 So, in this case, you would need a $25,000 down payment to buy the $553,100 house.

 The same formula can be used for any VA purchase above VA’s limits: